dmehta94/project-3-reddit-nlp-litigation-analysis/README.md

 To conduct our analysis, we concatenate the `title` and `self_text` to create a new `all_text` column, which we tokenized.
 In addition, we created a binarized version of `subreddit` called `isDnD`, which is an integer representation of whether a post belongs to r/DungeonsAndDragons.
 This is done to ensure our `LogisticRegression` object will be able to interpret the two categories.

 ## Requirements
+### Hardware
+Many of the procedures in the project are parallelized on 12 threads.
+As such, we recommend that a prospective colleague or student seeking to replicate this work either operate on a machine or server with a CPU that has **at least** 6 cores and 12 threads or modifies the `n_jobs` arguments to a lower number.
+The latter option will increase the computation time significantly.

+### Software
+We employ the following libraries, modules, and functions to run the project.
 | Library | Module | Purpose |
 |---|---|---|
 | `numpy` | | Ease of basic aggregate operations on data. |